tanvirfau/Store-Sales-Data-Analysis/README.md

-In this projrct I did a data analysis of a store of annual sales 2022 by using excel.
-Data has been cleaned and used pivot table for analyzing relation among available data sets.
-After completing analysis following insights has been taken as consideration:
+In this project I have analyzed a store's data of annual sales 2022 using Excel.
+Data cleaning and pivot tables are used to analyze relationships between available data sets.
+After completing the analysis the following insights are taken into consideration:

-Sample Insights:

  Women are more likely  to buy compared to men ( ~ 64%) Maharashtra, Karnataka and Uttar Pradesh are the top 3 states ( ~ 35%)